AlaVighnesh2005/user-management-dashboard/README.md

 npm install

-Start the React development server:
+Run frontend app:

 npm start

-The application will open at:
+App will open at:
 http://localhost:3000/

 API Reference

-Available REST endpoints:

-GET
-/api/users
-Returns all users from database.
+GET all users

-GET
+GET /api/users

-/api/users/:id
-Returns a user by ID.
+GET user by ID

-POST
+GET /api/users/:id

+Create user

-/api/users
+POST /api/users
-Creates a new user.

-PUT
+Update user

-/api/users/:id
+PUT /api/users/:id
-Updates an existing user.

-DELETE
+Delete user

-/api/users/:id
+DELETE /api/users/:id
-Deletes a user.

 Project Purpose

-The purpose of this project is to demonstrate a complete working full-stack web application using the MERN stack.
-It includes both frontend and backend workflows, CRUD operations, database integration, input validation, modular architecture, and error handling.
-The app design focuses on readability, usability, responsiveness, and smooth workflow.
+The purpose of this project is to demonstrate the development of a complete working full-stack web application using the MERN stack.
+It includes CRUD operations, routing, form validation, RESTful APIs, database modeling, and a responsive user interface.

-This assignment/project also showcases understanding of:
+This assignment highlights knowledge in:

-• Full-stack architecture
+Full-stack architecture

-• REST API communication
+REST API communication

-• UI/UX handling
+UI/UX design

-• Form and data validation
-• State management using React hooks
+State management with React hooks

-• MongoDB data persistence
+MongoDB data persistence

+Error handling and validations

-Screenshots (Optional Section)
+Screenshots (Optional)

-Dashboard view, add user form, edit page, or profile page screenshots can be included here if required.
+Screenshots such as dashboard, add user form, edit user page, and view user details can be included here if required.